-Expenses incurred when traveling away from “home” overnight on job-related and continuing-education trips that were not reimbursed or reimbursable by your employer are deductible.
+Expenses incurred when traveling away from “home” overnight on job-related or continuing-education trips that were not reimbursed or reimbursable by your employer are deductible.
 Your “home” is generally considered to be the entire city or general area where your principal place of employment is located.
 Out-of-town expenses include transportation, meals, lodging, tips and miscellaneous items like laundry, valet, etc.

 Document away-from-home expenses by noting the date, destination and business purpose of your trip.
 Record business miles if you drove to the out-of-town location.
 In addition, keep a detailed record of your expenses – lodging, public transportation, meals, etc. Always list meals and lodging separately in your records.
 Receipts must be retained for each lodging expense.
 However, if any other business expense is less than $75, a receipt is not necessary if you record all of the information timely in a diary.
 You must keep track of the full amount of meal and entertainment expenses even though only a portion of the amount may be deductible.

-Equipment & Repairs:
+Equipment, Supplies & Repairs:

-Generally, meals consumed during hours of duty by peace officers are nondeductible.
 Expenses of looking for new employment in your present line of work are deductible – you do not have to actually obtain a new job in order to deduct the expenses.
 Out-oftown job-seeking expenses are deductible only if the primary purpose of the trip is job seeking, not pursuing personal activities.